evrimturan/HadiCezmi/README.md

 </kbd>

 **2.2.
 Placing A Gizmo** <br>
-Left-click the Gizmo type you want to place to the board.
-Mouse the mouse to the location you want to place the Gizmo.
+Select the Gizmo type you want to place to the board by left clicking it.
+Move the mouse to the location you want to place the Gizmo.
 Left-click on the Gizmo to finish the process.
 Editing part of the board is marked with horizontal and vertical lines.
 Placing a Gizmo to the middle column is prohibited.
 Tokats occupy a square 2L by 2L.
 Firildak occupies a plus shaped 5 square2 polygon. <br> <br>
 <kbd>
   <img src="screenshots/game3.png">
 </kbd>